-Thanks to a change in the Code of Virginia which took effect on July 1, 2015, the money from Advanced Account Wagering (ADW) that was previously paid to Colonial Downs is now being received by a nonprofit industry stakeholder organization known as the Virginia Equine Alliance (VEA) to be used to defray the costs of live horse racing in the Commonwealth.
-The VEA is also permitted to apply for licenses to operate Satellite Wagering Facilities (SWFs) and as of the end of 2016 had one SWF in operation in Henrico County with another located in Richmond scheduled to open in early January of 2017.
-The VEA also ran a ten day harness racing season at the Shenandoah County Fairgrounds at a racetrack previously known as Woodstock renamed Shenandoah Downs, which occurred over the course of five weekends in September and October.
-In addition the VEA also has plans to open three more SWFs in 2017, which will provide additional purse money for live racing as well as funds to cover operating expenses incurred in conjunction with live horse racing.
-As in past years, the Virginia Gold Cup Association was awarded a limited license and conducted two days of steeplechase racing at Great Meadow Racecourse located in The Plains, Virginia.
-The VEA is in the process of selecting a facility at which it can conduct live Thoroughbred racing in the future.
+Due to a change in the Code of Virginia which took effect on July 1, 2015, the money from Advanced Account Wagering (ADW) that was previously paid to Colonial Downs is now being received by a nonprofit industry stakeholder organization known as the Virginia Equine Alliance (VEA) to be used to defray the costs of live horse racing in the Commonwealth.
+The VEA is also permitted to apply for licenses to operate Satellite Wagering Facilities (SWFs) and as of the end of March 2018, had four SWFs in operation in Henrico County, the City of Richmond, the City of Chesapeake, and Henry County.
+The VEA also ran a ten day harness racing season at the Shenandoah County Fairgrounds at a racetrack previously known as Woodstock, renamed Shenandoah Downs, which occurred over the course of five weekends in September and October.
+As in past years, the Virginia Gold Cup Association was awarded a limited license and conducted two days of steeplechase racing at

+Great Meadow Racecourse located in The Plains, Virginia.